BRCooperrider/BRCooperrider.github.io/README.md

 # Welcome.
-This portfolio showcases my capstone project for CS-499 at Southern New Hampshire University.
+This portfolio showcases my capstone project for CS-499 and my education journey at Southern New Hampshire University.

 ## Professional Self-Assesment